p-sawicki2/tf-rmm/docs/getting_started/build-options.rst

    RMM_FPU_USE_AT_REL2		,ON | OFF		,OFF(fake_host) ON(aarch64),"Enable FPU/SIMD usage in RMM."
    RMM_MAX_GRANULES		,			,0			,"Maximum number of memory granules available to the system" HOST_VARIANT         , host_build | host_test, host_build, "Variant to build for the host platform.
 Only available when RMM_CONFIG is set to host_defcfg"
+   COVERAGE_ENABLED         , ON | OFF, ON, "Enable coverity analysis when unit tests are enabled" HTML_COVERAGE_REPORT     , ON | OFF, OFF, "Enable HTML output report for coverity analysis"

 .. _llvm_build: